anothertechs/anothertechs/src/blogs/reviews/top-linux-distros-for-beginners/index.md

 published: true
 date: 2021-06-16
 thumbnail: ../../../images/custom-linux-distro.jpg
 description: "Looking for a new Linux experience?
-Get to know the best Linux distribution for all user levels, from beginners to experts.

-As a free and open-source operating system, Linux continues to spread its wings, attracts the attention of novices and experienced people.
+Get to know the best Linuxdistribution for all user levels, from beginners to experts.As a free and open-source operating system, Linux continues to spread its wings,attracts the attention of novices and experienced people."
-"
 ---

 # Top linux distros to try in 2021